Condition Monitoring in the 21st Century

 Implications for Users of Condition Monitoring Services

-For those organisations that use Condition Monitoring as part of their Maintenance Strategy mix, the following are the likely implications of the previously mentioned trends:
+For those organizations that use Condition Monitoring as part of their Maintenance Strategy mix, the following are the likely implications of the previously mentioned trends:

 - Condition Monitoring will be considered less and less as a “black art” requiring specialists in order to perform routine data collection and analysis, although specialists will still be required to perform more complex or unusual analysis